Subscription Agreement: Everything to Know

 Not Using Subscription Agreements: Advantages and Disadvantages

-- Although the private placement memorandum has a lot of information about the investment, a prospectus prepared for and approved by the SEC is more thorough.
+- Although the private placement memorandum has ample information about the investment, a prospectus that the SEC prepares and approves is more thorough.
 Therefore, it might be more helpful in deciding whether it's a strong investment.

 - Investing with a company through a subscription agreement requires a large sum of money.
 However, investing in a public company allows you to use a smaller sum if you're unsure of whether it's a good investment.

-- Investing in a company with a subscription agreement means that you'll have access to the general partner to ask questions and really get to know the management team.
+- Investing in a company with a subscription agreement means you'll have access to the general partner to ask questions and to get to know the management team.
 You don't always get that with other types of investing.

 Making the Agreement Too Complicated